Please click on the links or navigation bar (top left =) for more pages

-Other Chalk loving Hardy perennials to be mixed with the plants I have mentioned above too create a natural chalk garden.
+Other Chalk loving Hardy perennials to be mixed with the plants above to create a natural chalk garden are listed in this article.

 Androsace lanuginosa Rock jasmine, Aster amellus 'King George' Aster, Aster x frikartii 'Monch' Aster, Bellis perennis 'Pomponette' Bellis daisy, Bergenia cordifolia 'Purpurea' Elephant's ears, Blechnum spicant Hard fern, Briza maxima Greater quaking grass, Buglossoidespurpurocaerulea Gromwell, Campanula takesimana 'Elizabeth' bellflower,